Barred owl: Interspecies predatory relationships

 The great horned owl is indeed likely to be the greatest natural enemy of the barred owl.
 There are several accounts of the horned owl species preying on nestlings, fledglings and adults of the barred.
 Other than horned owls, predation of the barred owl seems to be fairly rare outside of the nestling age, both due to the owl's relatively large size and their nesting habits, most often in secluded tree hollows.
 One more virulent nest predator is likely to be raccoons (Procyon lotor), which can nearly decimate both tree hollow and stick nest locations of almost any kind of bird, especially in peri-urban areas where they largely exist without controlling predators.
 Both the American marten and the fisher are known to be nest predators of barred owls, in turn appearing to cause the owls to switch nest sites.
 Other birds of prey may be an occasional threat to barred owls.
-Northern goshawks have reportedly killed both young and adult barred owls.
+American goshawks have reportedly killed both young and adult barred owls.
 One modern account mentions predation by a goshawk on a nestling barred owl (i.e. weight about 392 g).
 A well-known instance of a goshawk attack on an adult barred owl concluded with the owl and goshawk killing one another.
 There are some very rare, singular cases of predation on barred owls (age unknown) by red-tailed hawks, which nonetheless generally appears to be a less menacing co-inhabitant than the goshawk.
 More surprisingly, a Cooper's hawk, a smaller species of raptor, was observed to apparently prey upon a full-grown barred owl in British Columbia.
 An American alligator was reported to have preyed on a barred owl in at least one instance.